Seasoned Pro: Be Mindful of These Winter Health Hazards

 Stress in the Holidays

-Winter contains an abundance of holiday family gatherings, including Thanksgiving and New Years.
-Gathering with loved ones can be wonderful, but stress and unhealthful living can take its toll.
+Winter contains an abundance of holiday family gatherings, including Thanksgiving, Christmas and New Years.
+Gathering with loved ones can be wonderful, but stress, anxiety, and unhealthful living can take its toll.

-Now that the main holidays are over, take some time out for yourself.
-Take a look at your diet and make sure you still aren't reaching for those mid-afternoon unhealthy snacks.
+Now that the big holidays are over, take a look at your diet and make sure you aren't reaching for those mid-afternoon unhealthy snacks.
 Schedule in an exercise routine that has the flexibility to account for changes in the weather.
 While going to the gym is a good way to ramp up your exercise hours, plan to do some outdoor activity when the winter sun is shining.
 There's nothing better for destressing the soul than being outside on a clear, sunny and crisp winter's day.

 Snow and Ice: Accidents Can Happen